-Penn Highlands Healthcare offers a LYMPHEDEMA MANAGEMENT SERVICE through its Occupational Therapy Departments.
-Occupational therapists will work with lymphedema patients to give them the care and education that they need to manage this condition, which involves chronic swelling in a body part.
+Penn Highlands Healthcare offers a LYMPHEDEMA MANAGEMENT SERVICE through its therapy departments.
+Specially trained therapists will work with lymphedema patients to give them the care and education that they need to manage this condition, which involves chronic swelling in a body part.